Nsustain/.github/README.md

 on GitHub correctly at first;
 the font would default back to the base font, instead of `Bungee`.
-We were able to fix this issue by choosing the "Convert texts to paths" option on `BoxySVG`'s export settings.
+We were able to fix this issue by choosing the `Convert texts to paths` option on `BoxySVG`'s export settings.